Inkshaded/digital-media-archive/Patterns.md

 Any implementation of Storage, FileSelector, or RecordStore can be implemented through the controller_interface.py definitions

 ### Interface Segregation Principle
+The interfaces in the program are kept tiny and seperate from one another, minimizing dependencies.

+ArchiveApp (controller) <br>
+|-- depends on -> FileSelector.select_file() <br>
+|-- depends on -> Storage.save() <br>
+|-- depends on -> RecordStore.append(), RecordStore.read_tail <br>

+    TkFileSelector ->  implements -> FileSelector

+    LocalStorage ->  implements -> Storage

+    CsvRecordStore -> implements -> RecordStore

 ### Dependency Inversion Principle
+The high-level controller only relies on the abstractions of the FileSelector, Storage, and RecordStore interfaces.
+The actual details of how the concrete implementations work only matter at the lower level and are therefore only accessed there.
+For example, LocalStorage implementation can be directly applied to the program through the Storage interface, but not vice versa.

 ## Other Design Patterns